 What is included in the Koru Kids childminder training course?

 We’ve designed our childminder training to give you the tools to be outstanding at your job.
 You’ll cover the legal requirements to become a childminder, and anything else we’ve learned is important to help you bring up great kids.
-By the end of your pre-registration training, you’ll be ready to open your doors with confidence.
+By the end of your pre-registration training, you’ll be ready to for your childminder registration visit with one of our friendly assessors.
 Then, we’ll deliver post-registration training to help your business thrive.
+And you’ll be ready to welcome families into your home nursery!

 Paediatric first aid training